SamuelOConnor/RichPaste/README.md

 And the OE, T and CDATA represent lines within the content box.
 For each line you'll have a seperate CDATA[].

+Each OE contains Attributes regarding who created it, when it was created, and a unique object reference id.

+This reference it contains

+    1) A GUID   (You can create GUIDs using NewGUID() method)
+    2) A object number  (This increments from the number of the previous object)
+    3) A notebook hex number (I think, not 100% sure but I know that this doesn't change for me on all my pages)

+Special formats add in additional tags (like bullet points adds a "Bullet" tag)... but these are the basics and all you need to understand to start editing your pages.